Safety and security

 - be aware of consumption charges in night clubs; they are often high.
 Be careful with consumption cards, which carry high financial penalties if they are lost before the bill is paid

 Petty theft is a problem, especially in major tourist areas in Prague.
-Pickpocketing is common at the main railway station and on public transport, particularly the routes to and from Prague Castle and other major tourist sites, and on the buses to/from the airport.
 Try to avoid busy carriages on the metro and trams, which are favoured by pickpockets.
 There is also a risk of pick-pocketing on flights from the UK.
 It is best to keep your passport and valuables with you before and during your flight.

 Beware of bogus plain-clothes policemen, who may ask to see your foreign currency and passport.
 If approached, don’t show your money, but offer instead to go with them to the nearest police station.
 If you suspect that you are dealing with a bogus police officer, you can call 158 or 112 to check their identity.
 No police officer in the Czech Republic has the right to check your money or its authenticity.

-If your passport is stolen you will need to obtain a police report and apply for an Emergency Travel Document from the British Embassy in Prague.
+If your passport is lost or stolen you will need to obtain a police report and apply for an Emergency Travel Document from the British Embassy in Prague.

 If you travel on public transport you must buy a ticket and validate it before you travel.
-You will be fined on the spot if you are travelling with a ticket that has not been validated.
+You’ll be fined on the spot if you are travelling with a ticket that has not been validated.
 The fine, usually 800 crowns (around £22.00), is paid directly to the ticket inspector.
 You should get a receipt.
 If you can’t pay the fine you may be arrested.
 The fine can be higher if you’re unable to pay on the spot.
 You can buy tickets at most large hotels, metro stations and at many newspaper stands (‘Trafika’) and convenience stores.

 Every year there are accidents involving trams.
 Take extra care when near tram tracks and make sure you look both ways.
 Trams can’t stop quickly.

 Seasonal flooding (normally during the Spring) occurs occasionally.
 Check the Ministry of Agriculture website for more information.
-By selecting ‘Enter’ you will see a map of the country which showing any current flood warnings.
+By selecting ‘Enter’ you’ll see a map of the country which showing any current flood warnings.

 You can drive using a UK Driving licence.

-If you are planning to drive to the Czech Republic, you may like to consult the green line motoring helpline run by the Czech Central Automobile Club (UAMK), which has information available in Czech and English (telephone: 00 420 1230).
+If you’re planning to drive to the Czech Republic, you may like to consult the green line motoring helpline run by the Czech Central Automobile Club (UAMK), which has information available in Czech and English (telephone: 00 420 1230).

-To drive on motorways you will need to buy a special vignette (sticker) from a Post Office, petrol station, bureau de change or at the border.
+To drive on motorways you’ll need to buy a special vignette (sticker) from a Post Office, petrol station, bureau de change or at the border.
 Failure to display a valid vignette can result in a fine.
 More information about vignettes can be found on the website of the Czech Ministry of Transport.

 There is a zero-tolerance policy for driving under the influence of alcohol or other drugs.